RelevanceAI/flowchartgpt/PROMPTS.md

 { nodes: [value], edges: [value] }
 """

 Each node should include an "id", "data" with a "label", and "position" in the format: { "id": "[value]", "data": { "label": "[value]" }, "position": { "x": [value], "y": [value] } }.
 Consider any emphasis or animation requirements for edges connecting the stages.
 Return the output as a JSON string.
 Make sure the nodes are connected and spaced appropriately.
+Always arrange the nodes vertically.
 ```